4tkbytes/dropbear/README.md

 <sup>1</sup> Will never be implemented; not intended for that platform.

 <sup>2</sup> Made some progress on implementing, but currently a WIP.

 ## Contributions

-Yeah yeah, go ahead and contribute.
+Yeah, yeah, go ahead and contribute.
 Make sure it works, and its not spam, and any tests pass.

 # Licensing